0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/index.md

 There are a few complications that need to be carefully considered.

-So the question remains: What gas price should the user sign transactions with?

 There are 3 scenarios we aim to avoid when determining the $\texttt{L2GasPrice}$ to sign transactions with: